How to Keep Deer Out of Your Garden

 There are a number of different homemade deer repellents that are suggested to keep deer at bay.
 Deer have a finely tuned sense of smell, and consequently many home brewed deer repellents use strong odors as a deterrent.
 Concoctions made from a mixture of garlic and rotten eggs are common ingredients used in deer repellents.
 This works as both a contact and area repellent, as the garlic/rotten egg combination has both a foul taste and smell.

 Some have suggested that strips of fabric softener, bars of strongly scented soap, rags soaked in ammonia, or bags of human hair hung from trees will also deter deer.
 Urine from predators, such as coyote, has proved to be effective in keeping deer away from an area.
-Hot pepper sprays are also reported to be effect at keeping deer away from plants, while watered down hot sauce, Tabasco sauce, and habanero peppers applied directly to plants can also be used as effective contact repellents.
+Hot pepper sprays are also reported to be effective at keeping deer away from plants, while watered down hot sauce, Tabasco sauce, and habanero peppers applied directly to plants can also be used as effective contact repellents.

 Depending on what ingredients you have on hand or might buy, the cost can range from $5 to $20 for a single application of repellent that may cover 50 square feet.
 Homemade recipes appear cost effective at first, however they need reapplied fairly often and can lead to a greater expense overall.